 The Usually Principle

-In order to take advantage of player expectations to make something surprising or remarkable, you have to
+In order to take advantage of player expectations to make something surprising or remarkable, you have to establish the norm first.

 If you want friendly monsters to be remarkable, then monsters usually need to be hostile.